ZacharyZampa/Tic-Tac-Toe-Game/README.md

     The player plays against an AI that will always win or tie.
     In the first match, the player goes first.
    -With a Player-
-    Currently only local machine multiplayer is supported.
-    Normal Tic-Tac-Toe Mechanics are utilized
+    Multiplayer can take place on a local machine or through LAN Normal Tic-Tac-Toe Mechanics are utilized